 Given the kind of work we do and the odd, little-know material we work with, the word ‘imbas’ seemed a natural fit.

 The Blog and the Newsletter

-Every week (I used to say Monday’s but life has a way of intervening), I blog on elements of authentic Irish culture (contemporary or historical), Irish mythology and folklore, occasionally on new books or writing, interviews, other things that amuse me.
-Most of our more in-depth news and articles go out in the increasingly popular, monthly newsletter.
+Every two weeks (I used to say every week but life has a way of intervening), I blog on elements of authentic Irish culture (contemporary or historical), Irish mythology and folklore, occasionally on new books or writing, interviews, other things that amuse me.
+Most of our more in-depth news and articles go out in Vóg, our monthly (actually only 10 issues/year) newsletter.

-I hope that some of the topics raised will entertain or stimulate interest and encourage people to provide feedback and relevant commentary.
+It’s our hope that some of the topics raised will entertain or stimulate interest and encourage people to provide feedback and relevant commentary.
 Like everything else in our lives, it’s an ongoing development.

-In recent times however, given the publishing work we do, we’ve also found ourselves inundated with requests to look at/review/consider submissions so I’m going to have to clarify our policy on that here.
-I’m sorry, but with the best will in the world we simply don’t have the capacity to do that.
+In recent times however, given the publishing work we do, we’ve also found ourselves inundated with requests to look at/review other people’s writing.
+Unfortunately, with the best will in the world, we simply don’t have the capacity to do that.
 We don’t really see ourselves as a publishing company so much as a distributor of authentic cultural information.
-We’re also a tiny organisation and tend to work on a project basis, hiring the technical expertise we need as required.
-Between the research we do, publishing 2-3 books a year and other projects that interest us, we regret but there simply aren’t enough hours in the day to look at other people’s work.
+We’re also a tiny organisation and tend to work on a project-by-project basis, hiring the technical expertise we need as required.
+Between the research and analysis we do, publishing two books a year and other projects that interest us, we regret but there simply aren’t enough hours in the day to look at other people’s work as well.